CodeBreaker444/speech-to-text-web-flask-python-deepspeech-model/readme.md

 ## ⚒Testing ###

---> Included 3 Audio files in Files/Audio/test_audio/
+> Included 3 Audio files in Files/Audio/test_audio/

---> Transcript is stored in Files/Transcript/output.txt
+> Transcript is stored in Files/Transcript/output.txt

 ## ⚡️Run ###
 ```
 chmod +x run_me.sh && ./run_me.sh
 ```
-(This script install all the dependencies for this project and runs the flask application) Note : This project is tested on python 3.6 on a mac running MAC os Catalina.
+(This script installs all the dependencies for this project and runs the flask application)

+Note : This project is tested on python 3.6 on a mac running MAC os Catalina.

---> Manual Run can be done through running aigalore_mainfile.py.
+> Manual Run can be done through running aigalore_mainfile.py.
 No arguments needed.

 ## 📁Sample Output ###
 ```